deadlyvipers/dojo_rules/introduction.md

 Hi, my name is Jack.
+My favorite CodeSchool path so far is Git.